 The continued uncertainty surrounding local government funding meant we had to make significant assumptions when preparing our budgets for future years in the Council's Medium Term Financial Plan (MTFP).
-The delay in the Fair Funding Review and new Business Rates Retention scheme combined with the one year 2019 Spending Review were the main issues.
+The delay in the Fair Funding Review and new Business Rates Retention scheme combined with the one year 2020 Spending Review were the main issues, along with the financial effect of the Coronavirus Pandemic.

 The Council's MTFP doesn't currently include any affects for the Fair Funding Review as so little detail about the implications are known.
 Latest figures for a full business rates reset are included in the plan which includes the impact of wiping out growth since 2013/14.
-It has been assumed that Revenue Support Grant and New Homes Bonus Grant will both disappear from 2021/22.
+It has been assumed that Revenue Support Grant and New Homes Bonus Grant will both disappear from 2022/23.

 To help mitigate losses caused by funding changes the Council created a reserve a number of years ago from additional business rates growth.
-The balance accumulated has meant we are able to use the reserve to even out the losses in government spending over the life of the current MTFP.
+The balance accumulated has meant we are able to use the reserve to even out the losses in government spending over most of the life of the current MTFP.

-When setting its budget in February 2020, the Council initially had a shortfall of £0.290m for the next financial year, £0.441m in respect of 2021/22, £0.594m for 2022/23 and £0.682m for 2023/24 at the end of the current planning period.
-As the first step to balancing its budget for future years the Council agreed to a Council Tax increase of 2.83%, generating additional revenue of £0.111m for each year.
-A range of other potential savings have been identified with the use of the reserve mentioned above, balancing each year.
-Officers do not anticipate any significant issues in resolving the budget shortfall in respect of the current MTFP, however it is crucial that new income is generated or expenditure reduced by 2024/25.
+When setting its budget in February 2021, the Council initially had a shortfall of £0.291m for the next financial year, £0.402m in respect of 2022/23, £0.448m for 2023/24 and £2.109m for 2024/25 at the end of the current planning period.
+As the first step to balancing its budget for future years the Council agreed to a Council Tax increase of 2.75%, generating additional revenue of £0.110m for each year.
+A range of other potential savings have been identified with the use of the reserve mentioned above, balancing most years.
+Officers do not anticipate any significant issues in resolving the budget shortfall in respect of the next 3 years of the current MTFP, however it is crucial that new income is generated or expenditure reduced by 2024/25.
 The detailed plans include the following:

 - Seek to secure the increased income associated with increases in the number of homes and business premises operating in the District. - Continued participation in the Derbyshire Business Rates Pool that will see all Derbyshire authorities benefit from growth within the County without having to passport part of this increase in income to the Government.
 This will enable the Council to retain a higher proportion of its Business Rates, while ever the Government policy allows. - The Council embarked on a Transformation Programme (A Programme For Change) in April 2018.
 The plan focusses on three key areas; income generation, cost reduction and service re-design.
-The financial target for the plan is to achieve annual revenue savings/efficiencies of £1m by the end of 2020/21.
-By the end of 2019/20, with the savings and efficiencies already made along with those projects in the pipeline identified to date, the Council anticipates savings/efficiencies achieved to have reached £0.4m. - Continue with vacancy management arrangements to ensure that appropriate use is made of 'natural wastage' as a means to ensure the necessary level of financial savings.
+The Council's Transformation Programme has to date, delivered year on year revenue improvements in the region of £0.800m.
+Further revenue improvement have also been identified through seven strategic projects.
+In addition, each service area has been subject to a comprehensive service review process identifying, amongst other things, mitigating actions should budget reduction be required in future. - The Council established the Development Directorate during 2019/20, for which the sole aim is income generation for the Council. - Continue with vacancy management arrangements to ensure that appropriate use is made of 'natural wastage' as a means to ensure the necessary level of financial savings.